Jinbaek-l/Biology-DataAnalysis-Paper/README.md

 14 indexes collected by pipeline on 3,420 samples &nbsp;➔&nbsp; Pre-processing &nbsp;➔&nbsp; EDA, Correlation analysis &nbsp;➔&nbsp; **3 indexes selected**

-### Conclusion
+### 📈 Conclusion
-10 selected indexes were directionally matched, and integrated using a weighted arithmetic mean ▶ Develop new quality assessment index
+A total of 10 selected indicators were directionally matched and integrated using a weighted arithmetic mean ▶ Development of novel quality assessment index
+<br><br>
 # File Structure

 ✅ Data and codes for analysis and visualization reproducibility have been uploaded.
 Full data can be found in the paper Supplementary material.